clearblocks/irongirl-nextjs/docs/pages/main.md

 ### WhatsApp CTA

-Contains a link that will open a WhatsApp message to the irongirl WhatsApp
+Contains a link that will open a WhatsApp message to the irongirl WhatsApp (hardcoded to +31612345678)

 ### Header Container